 The Oxford AHSN fellowship programme has supported 15 frontline NHS innovators towards a Masters in evidence-based healthcare.
 The first seven began their studies in October 2014.
-Six more joined the programme in October 2015 with a further two starting in October 2016.
+They graduated in 2017 (see picture below).
+Six more joined in October 2015 with a further two starting in October 2016.

 The three-year, part-time programme is a unique collaboration with the University of Oxford.
 It is fully funded with no direct costs borne by the fellows.
 All localities within the Oxford AHSN region are represented.
 Find out more here.

 The students – who complete their studies on top of their day job – are drawn from a wide variety of backgrounds.
 They include doctors, nurses, midwives, a physiotherapist, a pharmacist, a radiographer and a dietitian.
 Use the links on the right to find out more about some of the fellows.

 The fellowship programme enables students to integrate best research evidence with their own expertise and patient values, helping them to influence change and raise healthcare standards where they work.

 - Introduction to study design and research methods